danielp370/sygnal/README.md

 Sygnal some time around 2015 and I imagine the firmware on modern chatterbox units may be significantly different to mine.

 This code works for me.
 It might work for you.
-I'm not too keen on updating my firmware to support newer versions while it's working so well but will happily accept patches.
+I am not too keen on updating my firmware to support newer versions while it's working so well but will happily accept patches.